 Sorting out the deposit for your first property can be hard, with the general rule being to have a 20% deposit before lenders really want to work with you.
 There is a government programme called the First Home Loan where you only need a 5% deposit.
 Much more realistic for getting into your first home!

 First Home Loans are only available with certain banks and other lenders, and underwritten by Housing New Zealand.
 This means the lenders can provide loans that they normally wouldn't be able to lend as they would be outside of the stand rules around lending.

 If you are interested in a First Home Loan, get in touch with the My Mortgage team and we can help you understand more about the First Home Loans and if it might be something that works for you.
 There are very strict criteria and the loans are meant for the type of people who most need help getting into their first home.

-- Income cap - You can have a maximum yearly income of up to $85,000 (before tax) for 1 person.
-Or a combined maximum yearly income of $130,000 (before tax) for 2 or more people.
+- Income cap - You can have a maximum yearly income of up to $95,000 (before tax) for 1 person, $150,000 or less for an individual buyer with one or more dependants; or Or a combined maximum yearly income of $150,000 (before tax) for 2 or more people.

 - Minimum deposit - You will need a minimum 5% of the purchase price of the house you are wishing to buy.

 - First home buyer - Or a previous home owner, in a similar financial position to a typical first home buyer.

 - You must live in the home you are buying.
 A First Home Loan cannot be used to buy an investment or rental property.